Our continued commitment to providing safe access to health care

 Washtenaw County residents can obtain a free Washtenaw County ID card, which does not have a gender marker and has the option of adding a preferred name.

-Diana Parrish is available to assist with name and/or gender marker change processes.
+UHS Clinical Social Workers are available to assist with name and/or gender marker change processes.

 I need a doctor's note to change my name/gender markers on identity documents but haven't seen a UHS provider for my gender care.

 If your previous provider(s) are not able to provide documentation for you, this is a service we can provide.
-You will need to establish care with one of the Trans Care Team providers.
+You will need to establish care with one of the Gender Affirming Care providers.
 The provider will need information regarding your “transition-related treatment” (see National Center for Transgender Equality for details).
 Usually 1-2 visits and a review of outside medical records from your past provider(s) will satisfy this requirement.
 You can send your medical records to UHS Health Information Management or bring them with you to your appointment.

 What is UHS doing to create an inclusive, affirming environment?